The differences between braille music, and printed music

 Because of this inability to read large sections at once, and the fact that as a pianist we cannot read the music and play at the same time, we have to memorise all our music.
 And I must admit, that is the hardest part of the process.
 I can read the score and hear it in my head, but it’s painful to learn every note, every fingering and every articulation.
-I’ve learnt over the years time-saving tricks, but that’s for another post.
+I’ve learnt over the years time saving tricks, but that’s for another post.
 It can be hard to refer to a braille copy of the music during lessons, as it can really slow us down.
-Teachers are better off working with whatever the student has already learnt, or perhaps teaching a bit more of the piece by rote, as many blind children have a great ear and find this fun.
+Teachers are better off working with whatever the studen already learnt, or perhaps teaching a bit more of the piece by rote, as many blind children have a great ear and find this fun.

 In piano music, a braille music transcriber will probably mostly assume that if the notes are below middle c it will be you the left hand, while notes above middle c will be played with the right.
 This can make things like hand-crossings extremely difficult for a blind person to work out which hand plays which notes.
-It can also be the same as composers like late romantic 20th century composers.
-These works are extremely complex to write in braille, and you as a teacher will probably need to help the blind student work out how the hands fit together.
+It can also be the same with composers like late romantic 20th century composers.
+These works are extremely complex to write in braille, and you as a teacher will probably need to help the blind student Work out how the hands fit together.

 Unlike the printed score, braille music does not have the order of sharps and flats.
-Apparently, the printed score shows the sharps at the beginning of the score.
+Apparently the printed score shows the sharps at the beginning of the score.
 In braille music, we only have the number of sharps or flats in the key.
 For example, 2 sharps.
 We have to know what they are.
 F and C, which would make the key D major or B minor.
-We learn the circle of 5ths early on out of necessity.
+We learn the circle of 5ths early on out of necessary.

 There are probably other differences as well, but these are the main ones.
 Please comment here if you have any questions.